Chillingham Castle

 Chillingham Castle is a medieval castle in the village of Chillingham in the northern part of Northumberland, England.
-It was the seat of the Grey and Bennett (later Earls of Tankerville) families from the 15th century until the 1980s, when it became the home of Sir Edward Humphry Tyrrell Wakefield, 2nd Baronet, who is married to a member of the original Grey family.
+It was the seat of the Grey and Bennet (later Earls of Tankerville) families from the 15th century until the 1980s, when it became the home of Sir Edward Humphry Tyrrell Wakefield, 2nd Baronet, who is married to a member of the original Grey family.

 A large enclosed park in the castle grounds is home to the Chillingham cattle, a rare breed, consisting of about 130 head of white cattle.

 The castle is a Grade I listed building.

 In addition to the castle itself, a number of structures on the grounds of the castle are listed Grade II on the National Heritage List for England.
 These include the West Lodge and gateway, the garden wall to the west, the gateway and garden wall to the north, the gateway and garden wall to the south east, and the garden wall to the west.

 A pair of urns in the Italian Garden are also listed Grade II.

 History

 The castle was originally a monastery in the late 12th century.
 In 1298, King Edward I stayed at the castle on his way to Scotland to battle a Scottish army led by William Wallace.
 A glazed window in a frame was specially installed for the king, a rarity in such buildings at the time.

 The castle occupied a strategically important location in medieval times: it was located on the border between two feuding nations.
 It was used as a staging post for English armies entering Scotland, but was also repeatedly attacked and besieged by Scottish armies and raiding parties heading south.
 The site contained a moat, and in some locations the fortifications were 12 ft thick.

 The building underwent a harsh series of enhancements, and in 1344 a Licence to crenellate was issued by King Edward III to allow battlements to be built, effectively upgrading the stronghold to a fully fortified castle, of quadrangular form.

-Anne of Denmark, Queen of Scotland, and her children stayed in the castle on their way to London on 6 June 1603.
+At the Union of the Crowns, Anne of Denmark, Queen of Scotland, and her children stayed in the castle on their way to London on 6 June 1603.
+A poem celebrating her welcome at Chillingham was probably written by her secretary, William Fowler.
 In 1617, James I, whose reign unified the crowns of England and Scotland (James I of England was also James VI of Scotland), stayed at the castle on a journey between his two kingdoms.
 As relations between the two countries became peaceful following the union of the crowns, the need for a military stronghold in the area declined.
 The castle was gradually transformed; the moat was filled, and battlements were converted into residential wings.
 A banquet hall and a library were built.